 How to Remove and Replace a Toilet Yourself

-Remove your old toilet and install a new one.
-This step-by-step video guides you through removal and installation.
+Learn how to remove a toilet and replace it yourself by installing a new one.
+This step-by-step video guides you through the removal and replacement of your old toilet.

 Turn off the Toilet Water Supply at the Shut-off Valve